Ida Krehm: Personal life

 She was married to Joseph Richard Pick from 1936 until his death from getting an overdose of radioactive iodine in 1955.
 On August 12, 1998, Krehm died from cardiac arrest in San José, Costa Rica.
 She was buried in the country and a memorial service was held for her at the St. George's Society of Toronto on August 30.

 Character and legacy

 Wilson L. Taylor in 1938 described Krehm as having "a trim figure" and "a pleasant personality".
 Reed Hynds wrote of Krehm's playing technique: "She had a comprehensive technique which expressed itself in flying fingers under rigid control, a sense of total color which was capable of minute dynamic adjustments, and an intellectual grasp which kept every phrase subordinate to her conception of the work as a whole."

 According to Betty Nygaard King and Eleanor Kodofsky in Krehm's entry in The Canadian Encyclopedia, the pianist's work was identified "by high competence and a questing intelligence".
-The Ida Krehm Memorial Scholarship was setup by her family at The Royal Conservatory of Music.
+The Ida Krehm Memorial Scholarship was set up by her family at The Royal Conservatory of Music.
 She was profiled on CBC Radio in March 1999.